openlayers/openlayers/changelog/upgrade-notes.md

 ### Next Release

+#### Behavior change for polygon labels

+Polygon labels are now only rendered when the label does not exceed the polygon at the label position.
+To get the old behavior, configure your `ol.style.Text` with `exceedLength: true`.

 #### Minor change for custom `tileLoadFunction` with `ol.source.VectorTile`

 It is no longer necessary to set the projection on the tile.
 Instead, the `readFeatures` method must be called with the tile's extent as `extent` option and the view's projection as `featureProjection`.